Crisis to resilience: Student empowerment in the climate emergency and beyond

 Project Description

 This project addresses this challenge by promoting resilience, i.e. adapting well to adversity and stress, in higher education.
-Duso’s (2021) resilience model (ARM) identifies factors and protective mechanisms across individual, external, and academic systems.
+Durso’s et al. (2021) resilience model (ARM) identifies factors and protective mechanisms across individual, external, and academic systems.
 We employ the ARM to understand student needs, the consequences of resilience deficits, and strategies to foster resilience across these systems.
 While our project focusses on climate emergencies, our teaching modules aim to be applicable across diverse contexts, recognizing broader necessities and applicability of resilience in higher education.

 The proposed learning goals and activities to bolster resilience, guided by Determination Theory (SDT; Ryan & Deci 2000), revolve around three core psychological needs: Autonomy/Agency, Competence, and Relatedness.
 In our project we aim to stimulate students’ basic psychological needs (Ryan & Deci, 2000) through diverse learning activities.
 For instance, students lead climate initiatives like community garden projects to enhance autonomy and reduce eco-anxiety and collaborate on redesigning games envisioning sustainable futures to foster community and purpose.
+The USO-project will develop and implement creative teaching approaches to empower students and teachers, matching their psychological needs, to help students navigate challenging subjects without becoming overwhelmed, and empowering them to work towards sustainable futures.

 Aims